4 Fall Season Common Illnesses and How to Prevent Them

 For minor illnesses, urgent care is a much better option than the ER and is more convenient than waiting for an appointment at your doctor’s office, according to MedlinePlus.
 Especially if you use Solv to make an appointment, you’ll be seen a lot faster — most patients wait less than 20 minutes to see a medical provider.
 Urgent care is also a lot less expensive.
 On average, out of pocket urgent care visits cost $50.
 At the ER, visits average $278.
 For minor, acute illnesses, a trip to urgent care will get you answers and relief a whole lot faster than the ER, and at a fraction of the cost.

-What are some common illnesses that occur during fall?
+What are the common illnesses during the fall season?

-Some common illnesses that occur during fall include the flu, seasonal allergies, common colds, and sore throats.
+The common illnesses during the fall season include the flu, seasonal allergies, common cold, and sore throat.

 How can sore throats be prevented?